noahmercado/gcp-text-to-speech-demo/README.md

-# Google Cloud Test-To-Speach Utility
+# Google Cloud Text-To-Speach Utility
 This repository contains the source code for a GCP Text-To-Speach (TTS) Web App hosted on GCP + Firebase.

 ## Services